 He was one in a million.

-I’ll tell you more about him next week, if you like.
+I’ll tell you more about him next time, if you like.

 Until then, thanks for reading my first blog, Coffee Time with Tyler,